 VISA students are required to obtain health coverage under the University Health Insurance Plan (UHIP).
-After successfully registering, students may pick up their UHIP card from the International Student Services' Office located in Gilmour Hall, Room 104.
+For more information, please refer to the UHIP Website.

 INTERNATIONAL STUDENT SERVICES (ISS)

 ISS provides a variety of services and supports to international students.
 The following list is a sampling of the services and supports offered by ISS: cultural transition support; referral services on issues related to Citizenship and immigration Canada (CIC), employment, access to Service Canada resources, Canada Revenue Agency (CRA); mentorship program; workshops and information sessions.